DomiKamu/OhmerPrems/README.md

 ## **QuadPercs module**

-All six models (aka GUI themes, identical to FroeZe/FroeZe-X, and KordZ modules): Classic beige, Stage Repro, Absolute Night, Absolute Night (bypassed), Dark "Signature", Deepblue "Signature", and Carbon "Signature":
+All six models (aka GUI themes, identical to FroeZe/FroeZe-X, and KordZ modules): Creamy, Stage Repro, Absolute Night, Absolute Night (bypassed), Dark "Signature", Deepblue "Signature", and Carbon "Signature":

 ![](doc/images/QuadPercs_All_Models.png)

+Depending **Use dark panels if available** global Rack's option, the default model will be _Creamy_ if this option is disabled, or _Absolute Night_ if this option is enabled, from module browser and new instanciation.

 Some YouTube videos (made from old VCV Rack v0.6, but they're still valid), here: